-Other than as noted above, there were no significant events after the end of the reporting period.
+There were no significant events after the end of the reporting year.

 SECTION E. OTHER INFORMATION

 This section of the notes includes other information that must be disclosed to comply with the accounting standards and other pronouncements, but that is not immediately related to individual line items in the financial statements.